Ordisoftware/Hebrew-Calendar/README.md

 - Add 'Hanouka and Pourim dates and an option to consider them or not in the calendar.
 - Improve month view to show celebration week days with number as text like first and last.
 - Improve navigation form to show celebration week day number.
+- Improve date bookmarks to be used from the main window to navigate.
 - Improve automatic web check update to not run when shabat and special celebration days but the next day.
 - Improve log viewer to select file.
 - Replace simple internal trace/logging by SeriLog.